omacranger/fontawesome-subset/README.md

 ### Full Options

 #### fontawesomeSubset(subset, output_dir, options)
-- `subset` - Array containing list of glyph names (icon names) that you want to limit the subset to.
-When using FontAwesome Pro (see [below](#using-with-fontawesome-pro)) you can supply an object with key->value pairs for different FA styles (solid, regular, light, brands, duotone).
+- `subset` - Array containing list of glyph names (icon names) that you want to generate for the `solid` style.
+This can also be an object with key->value pairs for different FA styles (solid, regular¹, brands, light¹, duotone¹).
+Some Icons in these **¹** subsets are only available when used with FontAwesome Pro (see [below](#using-with-fontawesome-pro)).
 - `output_dir` - Directory that you want the webfonts to be generated in.
 Relative to current NPM process.
 Ex: `sass/webfonts`
 - `options` - Object of options to further customize the tool.
     - `package` - `free` or `pro` .
 Defaults to `free` version.
 See [below](#using-with-fontawesome-pro) for Pro instructions.

 ### Using with FontAwesome Pro
-FontAwesome (FA) Pro provides numerous additional icons, as well as different font weights (styles) that you can use.
+FontAwesome (FA) Pro provides numerous additional icons, as well as additional font weights & styles that you can use.
 Obviously, you'll need to own the 'Pro' version of FA in order to use with this subsetting tool.
-If you've already purchased a license, follow the [installation instructions](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) for getting FontAwesome Pro up and running through NPM.
+If you've already purchased a license, follow the [installation instructions](https://fontawesome.com/docs/web/setup/packages) for getting FontAwesome Pro up and running through NPM.

 After installation, you can supply additional information to the `subset` parameter of `fontawesomeSubset` to create families for specific font styles.
 Make sure to include `package: 'pro'` inside the options parameter to generate from the Pro source instead and enable font creation for different weights / styles.